 Information regarding the Greenway Trail East Expansion Project is available for review at City Hall or on the City website.
-The 20 day public review and comment period will commence on July 2, 2013 and will expire on July 23, 2013.
-Click here to review documents relating to the extension.
+The 20 day public review and comment period commenced on July 2, 2013 and expired on July 23, 2013.

 Whittier Greenway Trail Eastern Extension Purchased

 The Whittier City Council approved $2.4 million to purchase 2.3 miles of perpetual railroad easement to extend the Whittier Greenway Trail along Lambert Road from Mills Avenue to First Avenue, which will extend the Trail nearly to the eastern boundary of the City.
 Also approved was an optional purchase price of just over $1 million for the remaining half-mile within City limits, from First Avenue to the City of La Habra border.

 This acquisition is the culmination of many years of negotiating to extend the Trail.
 Connecting the Greenway Trail to La Habra and Brea will eventually provide a safe path to bike or hike all the way to the Santa Ana River Trail.